Couple working on their finances after learning fun facts about finances

 One of the strangest facts about finance is that foreign countries hold half or more of the available U.S. dollars.
 The U.S. has one of the deepest and most malleable economies, making the dollar extremely common and accepted worldwide.
 This means other countries hold onto dollars for the same reason that some Americans used to hold onto gold – it offers stability in times of economic uncertainty.

-7. American Money Uses Specific Tactics To Avoid Counterfeiting
+7. U.S. Money Uses Anti-Counterfeiting Tactics

 American bills are created so carefully, professional money engravers need to study for 15+ years to work for the federal government.
 Money is printed using color-shifting ink that changes color in certain lights, especially on $100 bills.
 You’ve also probably noticed the watermark of a president on most bills that is only seen when they are held up to the light.